telerik/blazor-docs/components/chart/overview.md

 To control the chart size, use its `Width` and `Height` properties.
 You can read more on how they work in the [Dimensions]({%slug common-features/dimensions%}) article.

 You can also set the chart size in percentage values so it occupies its container when it renderes.
-If the parent container size changes, you must call its `Resize()` method after the DOM has been redrawn and the new container dimensions are rendered.
+If the parent container size changes, you must call the chart's `Refresh()` C# method after the DOM has been redrawn and the new container dimensions are rendered.
+You can do this when you explicitly change container sizes (like in the example below), or from code that gets called by events like `window.resize`.

 >caption Change the 100% chart size dynamically to have a responsive chart